Dog person

 I got Bucko, a black-tri Australian Shepherd, in 2009.
 He grew into an extremely active and happy 55 pound pup who only required 4-6 miles of walking and at least one 30 minute dog park visit per day.

 Unlike Mahlzeit (see above), Bucko took his responsibilities seriously.
-When hiking, Bucko insisted on leading and he always found his way, even in the least-maintained Forest Service backcountry trails.
-He, unlike Mahlzeit (see above), went after a bear at 3 am on a moonlit evening in the Sierra Nevada, busting through the tent screen in his eagerness to engage.
+When hiking, Bucko insisted on leading and he always found the way even on the least-maintained Forest Service backcountry trails.
+He, unlike Mahlzeit (see above), went after a bear at 3 am on a moonlit night in the Sierra Nevada, busting through the tent screen in his eagerness to engage.
 Seconds later jumped back through the hole he had just made and hid behind me, fur all puffed up in fear.
 Never saw the bear again, though.

 Bucko and I saw the Great American Eclipse in Ochoco National Forest in Oregon in 2017 (see Home page).